tytydraco/yessleep/out/I_was_hired_as_a_substitute_teacher_I_finally_met_the_nurse.md

 She looked at me, amused.
 "From the children, yes."

 Her eyes sparkled with mirth.
 Come into my parlor, said the spider to the fly.
 I kept expecting her face to shift, like the nurse.

 "They like you, though."
 She smiled, flirtatious.
 Seductive.
 Human.
-How I ached for the touch of another human.
+I could feel her hand on my shoulder from earlier, and ached for that touch.
+Any human connection.

-Walking outside, the evening breeze held a sharpness of fall.
-A deep, cleansing breath deep into my lungs.
+Walking outside, the evening breeze carried a faint sharpness of fall.
+I took a deep, cleansing breath deep into my lungs.
 It dawned me that twice in the past week I had nearly died.
 Within those walls.
 In retrospect, this was my last real chance to leave, consequence free.
+To avoid everything that came after.

 Any normal person would have walked away right then and there.

 Just one more week, I told myself, and I'll go.
 Thirty five hundred dollars, plus the thousand from today... that would set me up for a few months.
-Plus, Loretta was quite attractive.
+Plus, Loretta.

 The leaves rustled, whispering their approval.
 One more week.
 Whispering at the edges of my consciousness.
 Not just the leaves.
-Stay a little longer.
+Stay a little longer, they said.
+The whispers.

 I shivered against the cold, against their presence.
 Against the nurse.
 Against Loretta.
 Deep down, my bones cried out for a drink.